re4ldev/arch-laptop/README.md

 18. Boot into a newly installed system.
 19. Create a swapfile.
 20. Add the User and setup User's directory subvolume layout.
-21. Configure snapper.
-22. Install DWM window manager.
+21. Install DWM window manager.
+22. Configure snapper.
+23. Configure backup to NAS and perform initial full backup.

 ## 1. Acquire and verify an installation image ##
 The updated list of mirrors can be found on [Arch Linux download page](https://archlinux.org/download).
 Download Arch Linux image (.iso) from preferred mirror, and the corresponding PGP signature file (.iso.sig) from Arch Linux download page directly.\